-Adjusted EBITDA is defined as consolidated net income (loss) plus net interest expense, income taxes, depreciation and amortization, gains realized due to Plan effects and fresh start accounting adjustments, reorganization items, impairment of franchises, asset impairment charges, stock compensation expense, loss on extinguishment of debt, change in value of derivatives and other operating expenses, such as special charges and loss on sale or retirement of assets.
+Adjusted EBITDA is defined as consolidated net income (loss) plus net interest expense, income taxes, depreciation and amortization, gains realized due to Plan effects and fresh start accounting adjustments, reorganization items, impairment of franchises, stock compensation expense, gain (loss) on extinguishment of debt, change in value of derivatives and other operating expenses, such as special charges and loss on sale or retirement of assets.
 As such, it eliminates the significant non-cash depreciation and amortization expense that results from the capital-intensive nature of our businesses as well as other non-cash or non-recurring items, and is unaffected by our capital structure or investment activities.
 Adjusted EBITDA is used by management and Charter's board of directors to evaluate the performance of our business.
 For this reason, it is a significant component of Charter's annual incentive compensation program.
 However, this measure is limited in that it does not reflect the periodic costs of certain capitalized tangible and intangible assets used in generating revenues and our cash cost of financing.
 Management evaluates these costs through other financial measures.

 We believe that Adjusted EBITDA provides information useful to investors in assessing our performance and our ability to service our debt, fund operations and make additional investments with internally generated funds.
-In addition, Adjusted EBITDA generally correlates to the leverage ratio calculation under our credit facilities or outstanding notes to determine compliance with the covenants contained in the facilities and Notes (all such documents have been previously filed with the SEC).
-Adjusted EBITDA includes management fee expenses in the amount of \$129 million, \$131 million and \$136 million for the years ended December 31, 2007, 2008 and 2009, respectively, and \$100 million and \$105 million for the nine months ended September 30, 2009 and 2010, respectively, which expense amounts are excluded for the purposes of calculating compliance with leverage covenants.
+In addition, Adjusted EBITDA generally correlates to the leverage ratio calculation under our credit facilities or outstanding notes to determine compliance with the covenants contained in the facilities and notes (all such documents have been previously filed with the SEC).
+For the purpose of calculating compliance with leverage covenants, we use Adjusted EBITDA, as presented, excluding certain expenses paid by our operating subsidiaries to other Charter entities.
+Our debt covenants refer to these expenses as management fees which fees were in the amount of \$131 million, \$136 million and \$144 million for the years ended December 31, 2008, 2009 and 2010, respectively, and \$105 million and \$110 million for the nine months ended September 30, 2010 and 2011, respectively.

-Ei For the Years aded December For the Nine Ended Septe Predecessor Combined Predecessor Successor 2007 2008 (In millions) 2009 2010 Consolidated net income (loss) \$(1,527) \$(2,447) \$ 10,101 \$ (2,923) \$ (152) Plus: Interest expense, net 1,861 1,905 1,088 885 645 Income tax (benefit) expense 209 (103) (343) (444) 211 Depreciation and amortization 1,328 1,310 1,316 977 1,134 Impairment charges 234 1,521 2,163 2,854 Stock compensation expense 18 33 27 23 17 (Gain) loss due to bankruptcy related items (11,830) 523 6 Change in value of derivatives (52) 29 4 (Gain) loss on extinguishment of debt 56 (4) 38 Other, net (16) 75 (33) (35) 16 Adjusted EBITDA \$ 2,111 \$ 2,319 \$ 2,493 \$ 1,860 \$ 1,915
+For the Years Ended December 31, ine Months Ended September Predecessor 2008 Combined 2009 Successor 2010 (In millions) Successor 2010 Successor 2011 Consolidated net income (loss) \$(2,447) \$10,101 \$(237) \$(152) \$(302) Plus: Interest expense, net 1,905 1,088 877 645 718 Income tax (benefit) expense (103) (343) 295 211 232 Depreciation and amortization 1,310 1,316 1,524 1,134 1,181 Impairment charges 1,521 2,163 Stock compensation expense 33 27 26 17 25 (Gain) loss due to bankruptcy related items (11,830) 6 6 2 Change in value of derivatives 29 4 (Gain) loss on extinguishment of debt (4) 85 38 124 Other, net 75 (33) 23 16 9 Adjusted EBITDA \$2,319 \$2,493 \$2,599 \$1,915 \$1,989